 The one we ordered is on the last line of the second section on the fifth page.
 Search for this text: “CREW CAB LONG BOX, 4X4, DRW“

 As mentioned above, the Ram trucks are sold with two options for the transmission.
-After our troubles with the old 68RFE transmission in our ’07 Dodge Ram 3500, we wanted the new and better one, the AISIN AS69RC.
+After our troubles with the old 68RFE automatic transmission in our ’07 Dodge Ram 3500, we wanted the new and better one, the AISIN AS69RC automatic transmission.
 In the Ram Trucks marketing literature, the 6.7 liter Cummins engine is paired with the AISIN AS69RC transmission to make their “High Output Engine” because it delivers max torque at the low end for heavy towing situations.
 This combo became available in 2013.

 REAR AXLE GEAR RATIO